alsorensen/get-and-clean-data-coursera/README.md

     5 Create a second tidy data set (output2.txt) with averages of each variable for each activity and each subject.

 The results are written to the two files `output.txt` and `output2.txt` in the data folder.

+For more detailed information please take a look at the `CODEBOOK.md` file and the the R script `run_analysis.R`.